BennyEisner/test-results/memory-bank/progress.md

 ## Known Issues

-- **OAuth2 Authentication**: The OAuth2 authentication flow is currently broken.
-The system returns a "you must select a provider" error, which indicates that the Goth session is not being properly stored or retrieved.
-We have tried several solutions, including adjusting the routing, but the problem persists.
 - **No Rate Limiting**: The authentication endpoints lack rate limiting, which makes them vulnerable to brute-force attacks.
 - **Insufficient Error Handling**: While basic error handling is in place, the system could benefit from more robust error handling and reporting to improve the user experience and facilitate debugging.